-One of our most popular adventures brings you to the Tarcoles River within Carara National Park on the Central Pacific Coast, home to some of the largest crocodiles in the world!
-Males can weight up to a ton and reach 20 feet in length!
+One of our most popular adventures brings you to the Tarcoles River within Carara National Park on the Central Pacific Coast, home to some of the largest populations of crocodiles in the world!
+Male crocodiles can weight up to a ton and reach 20 feet in length!
 While cruising along the Tarcoles River, you will see them swimming or sunbathing on the river banks.
-Available as an en route tour from Arenal to Manuel Antonio, this is a great opportunity to get (not too) close to these immense creatures while continuing on your exploration of Costa Rica.
+Available as an en route tour from Arenal Volcano to Manuel Antonio, this tour is a great opportunity to get (not too) close to these immense creatures while continuing on your exploration of Costa Rica.
 Another option is to simply stop off at the famous Crocodile Bridge over the Tarcoles River to see the wild crocodiles for a quick stop off!